ryanchao2012/airfly/README.md

   -e, --exclude-pattern TEXT  Exclude the tasks from the dependency tree if
                               their __qualname__ get matched with this regex pattern.
-  -i, --includes TEXT         Paths of python files, the codes within will be
+  -i, --includes TEXT         Paths of python files, the code within will be
                               included in the output DAG file, multi-value is allowed.
   -d, --dag-params TEXT       Parameters to construct DAG object, defined by a